devonfw-tutorials/katacoda-scenarios/jump-the-queue/step2.md

 Now you want to build the app in a second terminal.
 In the end you can test the app.

-The next step ist to install globally Angular CLI:
+The next step ist to install globally Angular CLI.
+Don't worry a second terminal will open when you execute the command.
 `npm install -g @angular/cli`{{execute T2}}

 After a while you will be asked if you like to share anonymous usage data with the Angular Team at Google.